The Entropy Exhibition

 The Entropy Exhibition: Michael Moorcock and the British 'New Wave' in Science Fiction is a book by Colin Greenland published in 1983.

 Contents

-The Entropy Exhibition: Michael Moorcock and the British 'New Wave' in Science Fiction is a critical study of New Worlds during the Michael Moorcock era.
+The Entropy Exhibition: Michael Moorcock and the British 'New Wave' in Science Fiction is a book that provides a critical study of New Worlds magazine during the period when Michael Moorcock was its editor.

 Reception

 Dave Pringle reviewed The Entropy Exhibition: Michael Moorcock and the British 'New Wave' in Science Fiction for Imagine magazine, and stated that "The author, still in his 20s, is obviously too young to have read NW in the 60s, but he has imagined the excitement of the period remarkably well.
 An important book, on an important subject."